MAKE

 spin it back and to the right, behind the working yarn, which you’ll catch it with the hook;

-and pull the working yarn all the way through the loop;
+pull the working yarn all the way through the loop;

-aaand you did it!
-That’s a chain stitch — you crocheted!
+and that’s a chain stitch — you crocheted!
 You are crocheting!

-Here’s how it looks in action.
+Here’s how it looks in action: gif, then vid.

 Step four: A row of chain stitches (ch)